Tyson Foods beefs up prepared foods with AdvancePierre buy

-(Reuters) - Tyson Foods Inc, the No. 1 U.S. meat processor, said on Tuesday it would buy packaged sandwich supplier AdvancePierre Foods Holdings Inc for about $3.2 billion in cash, to expand its fast-growing portfolio of prepared food brands.
+(Reuters) - Tyson Foods Inc (TSN.N), the No. 1 U.S. meat processor, said on Tuesday it would buy packaged sandwich supplier AdvancePierre Foods Holdings Inc APFH.N for about $3.2 billion in cash, to expand its fast-growing portfolio of prepared food brands.

 Tyson said AdvancePierre's product portfolio fits well with its strategy to expand its prepared food products.